Memory of the Kindertransports in National and Transnational Perspectives

 - Attended the 2nd AHRC Testimony Workshop,08/03/2017

-- Presented at Holocaust Memorial Day 2017 held at Nottingham Trent University with The National Holocaust Centre
+- Presented at Holocaust Memorial Day 2017 held at Nottingham Trent University with the National Holocaust Centre and Museum

 - Attended AHRC Testimony Workshop 1: The Range and Function of Testimony in Cultural Forms at the University of Birmingham, 10/10/2016

 - Attended A Primary or Secondary Concern?
-Holocaust Education in Schools in the 21st Century: Current Practices, Potentials and Ways Forward Conference at Loughborough University and The National Holocaust Centre, 07/07/2016-08/07/2016
+Holocaust Education in Schools in the 21st Century: Current Practices, Potentials and Ways Forward Conference at Loughborough University and the National Holocaust Centre and Museum, 07/07/2016-08/07/2016

 - Attended the Midlands3Cities and City of Literature event, Pat Barker in Conversation, 15/06/2016